-I remember a former friend in high school would sell her mom’s OxyContin pills at my high school.
-That was probably the first time I ever heard Oxy referenced.
-OxyContin has a turbulent history especially seen in John Oliver’s Last Week Tonight episode on Opioids.
-I discovered Dopesick while browsing through Hulu and while the series is harrowing, it’s well worth the watch.
+I remember a former friend in high school who would sell her mom’s OxyContin pills.
+That was probably the first time I heard Oxy referenced.
+OxyContin has a turbulent history, especially seen in John Oliver’s Last Week Tonight episode on Opioids.
+I discovered Dopesick while browsing through Hulu, and while the series is harrowing, it’s well worth watching.

 I hope Kaitlyn Dever wins an award because her story was the most heartbreaking.
-She’s in the closet and she tells her parents she’s a lesbian and her father tells her to leave.
-It’s sad because it’s clear Betsy is trying to get off Oxy, however, Oxy and opioid use alter brain chemistry, so Betsy heavily struggles to remain clean.
-Michael Keaton also did a great job along with Will Poulter who’s a sales rep who wants to succeed under the shadow of his successful parents.
+She tells her parents she’s a lesbian, and her father tells her to leave.
+It’s sad because it’s clear Betsy is trying to get off Oxy; however, Oxy and opioid use alter brain chemistry, so Betsy struggles to remain clean.
+Michael Keaton also did a great job, along with Will Poulter, who wants to succeed under the shadow of his successful parents.
 The acting in this was heavy.

 Dopesick also highlights Purdue Pharma and how evil they are.
 Most pharmaceutical companies are iffy at best, but Purdue Pharma sucks.
 It’s clear that the Sackler family knew about their drug, but they didn’t care.
 If that didn’t piss me off, what’s worse is Purdue Pharma blaming addicts for getting addicted and not the drug itself.
-Purdue Pharma are the worst and it sounds like the Sackler’s won’t be penalized for what damage they have done.
+Purdue Pharma is the worst, and it sounds like the Sacklers won’t be penalized for the damage they have done.

 I highly recommend watching Dopesick, but it’s a dark show.
 I hope Dopesick wins an award or two because it highlights the reality of living in rural America and how one company destroyed and keeps destroying small communities.